medovina/natty/README.md

 The `-d` option will print verbose debug output, showing all inferences that Natty makes as it searches for proofs.

 By default, Natty will stop as soon as it fails to prove any theorem.
-The `-k` option asks it to keep going and attempt to prove all theorems even if one or more proofs fail.
+The `-a` option asks it to keep going and attempt to prove all theorems even if one or more proofs fail.
 (At this time Natty is not able to prove all theorems in `nat.n`, so you will need to use this option if you'd like it to try to prove all theorems in that file.)

 The `-t` option specifies a time limit for searching for a proof.
-For example, `-t5` specifies a limit of 5 seconds.
+For example, `-t2` specifies a limit of 2 seconds.
+The default limit is 5 seconds.

 The `-x` option will cause Natty to export each theorem from the input to a file in the standard THF format.
 The output files will appear in a subdirectory, e.g. in the `nat` directory for theorems from `nat.n`.
 In this mode Natty will not attempt to prove any theorems.